 Gah!
-That’s more time, admittedly not the end of the world but every minute counts in the world of Digital Marketing.
+Admittedly it’s not the end of the world, but every minute counts in the world of digital marketing!
 Plus, we want to be effective and efficient in all of our workflows.

-Well friends, in today’s addition to our popular “Thanks Tips” series, I’ve put together the handy settings you need to prevent “transcoding” or “processing” by YouTube.
+Well friends, in today’s edition of our popular “Thanks Tips“ series, I’ve put together the handy settings you need to prevent “transcoding” or “processing” by YouTube.

 Using the setting in Apple’s Final Cut Pro, Adobe Premier or your favourite editing suite of choice, you’ll skip a step and improve your video quality by simply selecting the proper formats so YouTube will not have to do it for you.